prarthantalwar/WebScraping-AmazonBags/README.md

 ### Running the Script

-1. Clone the repository:
+1. Clone the repository
-git clone [repository-url]

-2. Navigate to the project directory: cd amazon-product-scraper
+2. Navigate to the project directory

-3. Run the script:
+3. Run the script
-python scrape.py

 The script will start scraping the product data from Amazon India.
 The extracted data will be stored in an Excel file named "scraped_data.xlsx" in the same directory.